Deferred Revenue vs Expenses: What They Are and Why They Impact Profitability

 Below we define deferred revenue and expenses, how they are recorded, and why they matter when evaluating financial performance.

 Deferred revenue is money received in advance for products or services that are going to be performed in the future.
 Rent payments received in advance or annual subscription payments received at the beginning of the year are common examples of deferred revenue.
+This is a common concept in subscription-based businesses and industries with recurring revenue models.

 Deferred expenses, similar to prepaid expenses, refer to expenses that have been paid but not yet incurred by the business.
 Common prepaid expenses may include monthly rent or insurance payments that have been paid in advance.